 Use your Internet browser's privacy settings.
 Some websites might try to use your personal information for targeted advertising, fraud and identity theft.

 If you're using Internet Explorer, you can adjust your privacy settings or restore the default settings whenever you want.
 For more information, see Changing security and privacy settings in Internet Explorer.

 Make sure that User Account Control (UAC) is turned on.
 When changes are going to be made to your PC that require administrator-level permission, UAC notifies you and gives you the chance to approve the change.
 UAC can help keep viruses from making unwanted changes.
 To open UAC, swipe in from the right-hand edge of the screen, then tap Search.
 (If you're using a mouse, point to the top-right corner of the screen, move the mouse pointer down, then click Search.)
 Enter uac in the search box, then tap or click Change User Account Control settings.

 Clear your Internet cache and your browsing history.
 Most browsers store information about the websites you visit and the information that you provide, such as your name and address.
-While it can be helpful to have these details stored on your PC, there are times when you might want to delete some or all of them – for example, when you're using a public PC and don't want to leave personal information behind.
+While it can be helpful to have these details stored on your PC, there are times when you might want to delete some or all of them – for example, when you're using a public PC and don't want to leave personal info behind.
 For more information, see Deleting your browsing history.

 See all support pages for security, privacy & accounts.